bashoori/Data-Engineering-Portfolio/docs/index.md

 ## About Me

 I’m a Data Engineer based in Vancouver with over 5 years of experience across data engineering, business intelligence, and analytics.
 I specialize in building clean, cloud-native data pipelines and automating workflows that help organizations turn raw data into smart decisions.
-My current focus includes applying AI/ML principles to strengthen my cloud and analytics background.

 I have 3+ years of experience building and maintaining cloud-based pipelines and 2+ years as a BI/ETL Developer.
 I’m skilled in Python, SQL, Apache Airflow, AWS (S3, Lambda, Redshift), and modern orchestration techniques.

 ## Contact Me